Aecasorg/PastebinMobileMockup/README.md

 ## Notes

-Paste screen has slightly different options button.
+The two screens have slightly different options buttons.
 Which one is preferable?

 ## Credits